gbv/beaconspec/mappings.md

 subjects and objects of RDF triples to describe the source dataset and target dataset, respectively.

-The following triples are always assumed in mappings of link dumps to RDF:

-     :sourceset a void:Dataset .
-     :targetset a void:Dataset .

 The **SOURCESET** meta field ([](#sourceset)) replaces the blank node `:sourceset`.